-East Gwillimbury will evolve as a balanced, sustainable, and complete community. with a mix of housing options to meet the needs of a diverse population and a range of employment opportunities, public service facilities and commercial uses supported by appropriate municipal infrastructure and a well-connected multi-modal transportation network.
+East Gwillimbury will evolve as a balanced, sustainable, and complete community, with a mix of housing options to meet the needs of a diverse population and a range of employment opportunities, public service facilities and commercial uses supported by appropriate municipal infrastructure and a well-connected multimodal transportation network.
 The Town's unique villages will be supported as they grow and diversify with new compatible development and a mix of uses, while character giving natural areas and farmland are protected for the long-term.
-East Gwillimbury will continue to support and celebrate a high quality of life for current and future residents of all backgrounds and abilities and will ensure that health, accessibility, safety, equity, prosperity, and resilience are prioritized.
+East Gwillimbury will continue to support and celebrate a high quality of life for current and future residents and ensure that health, safety, equity, prosperity, and resilience are prioritized.

-1.4 Guiding Principles
+1.3 Guiding Principles

-a) The vision for the Town and the policies of this Plan are supported by and build upon the following Guiding Principles:
+a) The vision for the Town is supported by, and the policies of this Plan build upon the following Guiding Principles:

-To ensure that the growth and evolution of the Town prioritizes the protection and enhancement of its agricultural resources and the natural heritage system and its ecological functions, including appropriate protection for those lands included in the Greenbelt and the Oak Ridges Moraine.
+To ensure that the growth and evolution of the Town prioritizes the protection and enhancement of the natural heritage system and its ecological functions, including appropriate protection for those lands included in the Greenbelt and the Oak Ridges Moraine.

-To foster a vibrant agricultural and rural community through support for farming and appropriate agricultural-related and on-farm diversified uses and to protect, maintain, and enhance the rural character and function of lands outside of the settlement areas.
+To foster a vibrant agricultural and rural community through support for farming and appropriate agricultural-related and on-farm diversified uses and to protect, maintain and enhance the rural character and function of lands outside of the settlement areas.

-To ensure that new development contributes to the creation of complete communities, including a diverse mix of uses to facilitate easy access to daily needs, a multi-modal transportation system, live-work and local employment opportunities that provides opportunities for people of all ages, abilities, and incomes.
+To ensure that new development contributes to the creation of complete communities, including a diverse mix of uses to facilitate easy access daily needs, a multi-modal transportation system, livework and local employment opportunities that provides opportunities for people of all ages, abilities, and incomes.

-To encourage and support the creation of a full range and mix of housing options to meet the needs of a growing and diversifying population, including a mix of densities, unit types and tenures, as well as affordable, accessible housing options.
+To encourage and support the creation of a full range and mix of housing options to meet the needs of a growing and diversifying population, including a mix of densities, unit types and tenures, as well as affordable housing options.

-To promote fiscal responsibility, by ensuring that the required capital and operating expenditures to provide services for growth and development are funded in an equitable and sustainable manner and that supports logical development patterns, the creation of complete and successful communities, and the achievement of the Town's intensification and density targets.
+To promote fiscal responsibility, by ensuring that the required capital and operating expenditures to provide services for growth and development are funded in an equitable and sustainable manner and that supports logical development patterns, the creation of complete and successful communities and the achievement of the Town's intensification and density targets.

-To create cohesive, vibrant, and connected urban communities through the promotion of successful, mixed-use historic main streets, attention to urban design and architectural excellence, and the protection of the Town's cultural heritage.
+To create cohesive, vibrant, and connected urban communities through the promotion of successful, mixed-use historic main streets, attention to urban design and architectural excellence and the protection of the Town's cultural heritage.